OpenNews/srccon/logistics/index.md

 <td>Lunch</td><td>served at the venue</td>
 </tr>
 <tr>
-<td>6pm</td><td>Closing ceremony</td>
+<td>6pm</td><td>SRCCON ends!</td>
 </tr>
 <tr>
-<td>6:35pm</td><td>Planning for next year begins</td>
+<td>6:05pm</td><td>planning for next year begins</td>
 </tr>
 </table>

 ###**Venue & Lodging**
 SRCCON will take place at the [Chemical Heritage Foundation](http://www.chemheritage.org/), a museum and event space in the Old City neighborhood of Philadelphia.
 The [hotel](http://www.phillydowntownhotel.com/) where our conference block was reserved is sold out, but Old City is filled with other hotels, and Airbnb is also a good option for those who want more space or to share an apartment.
-If you're looking for a room at the last minute, check out the [SRCCON info-share etherpad](https://etherpad.mozilla.org/SRCCON2014) and add your specifications.
+If you&rsquo;re looking for a room at the last minute, check out the [SRCCON info-share etherpad](https://etherpad.mozilla.org/SRCCON2014) and add your specifications.

 ###**Getting Ready for SRCCON**
 SRRCON is a conference built around participation, and you'll get the most out of it if you think of sessions as collective skillshares and group problem-solving huddles rather than talks or presentations.
 In general, a great SRCCON session is: